Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to lossy channels

 To do so, we can let the to-be-extended B-spline \(\Spl(t)\) be defined by the temporal break points \([0,1,\dotsc,k]\), such that \Spl spans the interval \(t\in[0, k]\).
 One can then evaluate the original \Spl at regular temporal instants \([0,1/m,\dotsc, k]\) first, and then append a sequence of future (fitting) points \([k+1/m,k+2/m,\dotsc,k+1]\) to which one can assign values such that the derivative with respect to \(t\) is fixed as the left derivative in \(t=k\).
 Finally, to construct the extended B-spline over the interval \([0, k+1]\), we may find the coefficients of a B-spline with interval \([0, k+1]\) and break points \([0, 1,\dotsc, k+1]\) using the sample points as fitting data and use some fitting method for the purpose (in this paper, a simple least squares approach and letting \(m=2\) -- that is, sample twice per interval -- was enough to obtain practically useful results).

-The extrapolating velocity mechanism leads thus to a trajectory that matches the first left derivative at the end of the original spline, but the zero second derivative introduces a discontinuity; this leads to a recomputing step that introduces some fitting errors almost everywhere in the new spline.
-In other words, this means perturbing the original forecasted distance along the path in the original time domain.
+The extrapolating velocity mechanism leads to a trajectory that matches the first left derivative at the end of the original spline, but the zero second derivative introduces a discontinuity; this leads to a recomputing step that introduces some fitting errors almost everywhere in the new spline.
+In other words, the original forecasted distance along the path in the original time domain is perturbed.